 3. My love letter to student midwives

-The most popular blog post on this website was written for student midwives.
-I wrote it partly because I just didn’t have time to answer every individual email that I was receiving, but I wanted a way to respond to the lovely students who needed some kind words.
+One of the most popular blog posts on this website was written for student midwives.
+I wrote it partly because I don’t have time to answer every individual email that I receive, but I wanted to find a way to respond to the lovely students who needed some kind words.
 You might like to save it for when you’re not having a great day.
 Here it is: Eight things I’d like to share with midwifery students who care

 4. Instructions on using a pinard